don9wan/cloud/replit.md

 # Overview

-This is a Korean portfolio website for a Product Manager named 김도현 (Kim Do-hyun).
+This is a Korean portfolio website for a Product Manager named 김동완 (Dongwan Kim).
 The application is built as a full-stack web application with a React frontend and Express backend, showcasing the PM's professional experience, skills, projects, and articles.
 The site features a modern design with glass morphism effects, smooth animations, and responsive layout optimized for both desktop and mobile devices.

 # User Preferences